DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 The role of the `--net` and `-v` flags is explained in the [DHCP server section](#dhcp-server)

-To run the image as a `systemd` unit and supposing that `systemd-docker` was copied to `/usr/bin`, a service unit file might look like:
+To run that same container as a `systemd` unit and supposing that `systemd-docker` was copied to `/usr/bin`, a service unit file might look like:
 ```ini
 [Unit]
 Description=DHCP service